cardinalby/export-env-action/README.md

 ## Outputs

-If `export` is `false` then has an individual output for each variable from env file (where output name equals variable name).
+If `export` is `false` then there are individual outputs for each variable from env file (where output name equals variable name).